The Phases of Dragonfly

 Orients students to the program, giving students and staff time to get to know one another.
 Working with Dragonfly staff, students examine the behaviors and concerns that brought them to Dragonfly and develop an individualized treatment plan addressing their unique goals and issues.
 For new students re-integrating into the real world from a wilderness program, Phase I helps translate the lessons learned in the wilderness into everyday life within a structured and supportive environment.
-Staff and students work together to create a healthy structure to meet student’s needs which incorporates exercise, nutrition, service/apprenticeship, education, recreation, and emotional growth.
+Staff and students work together to create a healthy structure to meet students’ needs which incorporates exercise, nutrition, service/apprenticeship, education, recreation, and emotional growth.

 Phase II: Consistency and Effort

 Students take on increased responsibility for making changes and demonstrate consistency and readiness to try new things.
 In this phase, students take more ownership and responsibility for managing their day-to-day schedule.
 Students are encouraged to explore new activities and experiment with new behaviors and lifestyles.
 Along with other critical life skills, students focus on budgeting and personal finance in preparation for Phase III.
-Phase II students may apply to transfer to the Ashland campus.

 Phase III: Independence and Future Planning

-Students have demonstrated they are reliable, trustworthy and able to be consistent in their everyday efforts over a period of time.
+Students have demonstrated they are reliable, trustworthy, and able to be consistent in their everyday efforts over a period of time.
 At this phase, students are expected to take on increased leadership within their peer group and use the tools and skills learned throughout Phase I & II.
 Students look to the future and develop a concrete exit strategy to help in the transition into the next phase of their life.

 Independent Living: Putting It All Together

 This is an optional phase.
 Students move into the community of Klamath Falls or Ashland in their own apartment or college dorm.
 Students are in charge of managing their life with some external support from their Dragonfly therapist and mentor.